Adapting Workspaces for Growth

 Take a more detailed look at how adaptable workspace design can drive business success, increase morale and save you significant money in the long run.

-When you're equipping your first office, the urge is strong to purchase furniture that will fit your primary space and team structure.
+When you’re equipping your first office, the urge is strong to purchase furniture that will fit your primary space and team structure.
 However, innovative entrepreneurs plan for more than the immediate future.
-Rather than fixed configurations, investing in modular furniture that expands with your company delivers long-term returns.
+Rather than fixed configurations, investing in modular options such as Staverton furniture that can expand with your company delivers long-term returns.

 In contrast with drywall construction, glass partitions are reusable and demountable.
 That equates to fewer build-outs and greater flexibility as your organisation scales up or changes its layout.